utep-cs-systems-courses/s25-corg-p3-RobertUTEP/project/README.md

 Each button press changes the current mode(red, green, both, or sound) The LEDs and buzzer react according to the active state.

-The LEDs automatically dim and brighten in smooth steps over time,
+The LEDs dim when button 4 (the sound button) is pressed and brighten in smooth steps over time,